mc2-project/secure-aggregation/server/README.md

 - oesyscall-lvi-cfg
 - oecore-lvi-cfg

-`helloworldenc` is the resulting enclave executable (unsigned).
+`modelaggregatorenc` is the resulting enclave executable (unsigned).

 ##### Sign

 The OE SDK comes with a signing tool called `oesign` for digitally signing an enclave library.
 Run `oesign --help` for the usage.
 For this sample we use the `openssl` command in the `keys` rule to generate the signature, then we sign with the `oesign` tool using the generated signatures.

-The signing process also reads the `helloworld.conf` file which describes important parameters associated with with enclave.
+The signing process also reads the `modelaggregator.conf` file which describes important parameters associated with with enclave.

 ```conf
 Debug=1